MANN, THESE GUYS ARE GOOD!

-Victoria Shamrocks run into their 63rd year with the team's name inscribed eight times on the national box lacrosse championship trophy.
+Victoria Shamrocks began in 1950 and the team’s name has been inscribed nine times on the national box lacrosse championship trophy.
 Cleve Dheensaw looks back on the long legacy of a local sports institution.

 To fully appreciate the Victoria Shamrocks’ current 60 + seasons of lacrosse, just look at the staggering number of local professional or Senior ‘A’ teams in various sports that have come and gone during that time.
 A partial list includes the pro Cougars and Maple Leafs and major-junior Cougars of hockey, O’Keefes and pro Vistas of soccer, Bates-Budgets-Royals of softball, Chinooks, Scorpions, Maplettes and Rawlings of basketball and pro Athletics, Tyees, Mussels, Blues and Capitals of baseball.
 That is the nature of the sporting business.
 Nothing is forever.
 Yet the Shamrocks have endured.

 Shamrocks lacrosse began in 1950, the year after the old Memorial Arena opened, and has operated without interruption since — currently at Bear

 Mountain Arena in Langford.
 Even more than the nine Mann Cup Canadian Senior ‘A’ championships the club won in 1955, 1957, 1979, 1983 (as Victoria Payless), 1997, 1999, 2003, 2005 and 2015, it is the franchise’s longevity that is its most impressive legacy.
 It would be hard to imagine the local sports scene without the Shamrocks.